fuvidani/web-app-engineering/README.md

 * Login (Research facility)
 * Overview of anonymized datasets (Research facility)
 * Issue a new medical query (Research facility)
+* Pushed browser notifications if there is a new medical query matching one (or more) dataset(s) of the end user

 ## Technology stack
 * [Angular 5](https://angular.io/) with Material Design for the frontend